Two Crucial Lessons Hurricanes Can Learn From Golden Knights

 It takes a certain amount of toughness to get in the crease and hang out in hope of getting a rebound to try to put in the net.
 Odds are that you are going to get banged around.
 Nothing comes easy in the NHL, but a willingness to take the heat in the crease will often result in a chance to put the puck into the net.
 The Hurricanes must develop this willingness.

 With above-average goaltender play and a willingness to get into the crease and take the punishment that comes from being so close to the opposing team’s goal, the Hurricanes can dramatically enhance their chances of making the playoffs.
-If their play in-goal continues to be average to mediocre, and if they don’t develop a willingness to take the heat of being in the opponent’s crease, then they will. not be playing in May for quite a while.
+If their play in-goal continues to be average to mediocre, and if they don’t develop a willingness to take the heat of being in the opponent’s crease, then they will not be playing in May for quite a while.